new_dmc_blog_header.png

 Why It Matters

 This expansion reinforces Dallas Market Center’s long-term commitment to the business of home décor.
 Designers benefit from the steady traffic of an open-daily design center combined with high-energy market weeks throughout the year.
-As demand for permanent showroom space continues to rise, this growth ensures that designers and retailers have even more access to sought-after brands in one centralized destination.
+As demand for permanent showroom space continues to rise, this growth ensures that designers and retailers have even more access to sought-after brands in one centralized destination.$RAPFMKE

 The IHDC itself has been evolving for years.
 Following its 2016 renovation and rebranding, the building has become a cornerstone for design in Dallas—home to corporate showrooms such as Visual Comfort, Currey & Co., Surya, Palecek, Global Views, Uttermost, Unique Loom, and American Leather, along with multi-line showrooms including Coco & Dash and MC Studio.
 Nearby shared spaces like The Gallery and the Textile Salon further expand sourcing across décor, textiles, rugs, and more.